How not to make macarons: an outline of 3 different methods for making macarons and their results.

 That might give you a bit of an idea of how this all went…

-I followed this recipe exactly.
+I followed a recipe I found online from a trusted source exactly.
 Stella kinda knows her stuff so I figured I might be able to swing these fickle little things after all.
 I watched the videos that Mardi made based on Stella’s recipe about 3 times before starting and I’ll admit, I was feeling a bit confident in myself.